Skip to main content

 onComplete(event: { error: WeavrError | null }) => voidYesCalled when the flow completes.
 If error is null, the card was successfully added.

-Deprecated: cardBrand prop (ignored by SDK in v4.0+)
+The cardBrand prop is deprecated and ignored by the SDK in v4.0+.

 The following code showcases an example screen with the button integrated: